 Numerical questions in the PI Cognitive Ability Assessment are mostly moderate in difficulty and with enough time – most examinees will answer a certain number of questions correctly.
 However, an average of 14 seconds per question – you must be able to answer questions quickly and accurately.
 Thorough practice in real-time, with additional focused practice and guides, are key to success in the test, and all can be found in our PI Cognitive PrepPack.

-We will now move on to the next questions type in the Predictive Index Cognitive Ability test – verbal questions.
-Similar to numerical questions – they vary in difficulty and are time-consuming, as can be seen in the following examples.
+We will now move on to the next question type in the Predictive Index Cognitive Ability test: verbal questions.
+Similar to numerical questions, verbal questions vary in difficulty and are time-consuming, as can be seen in the following examples.

 The biggest challenge of the PI Cognitive Assessment is the time constraint.
 To use your time wisely throughout the test, you need to practice the real test format and understand how much time it takes you to solve different questions, and how to shorten and use it most efficiently.